axelarnetwork/axelar-contract-deployments/releases/evm/2026-04-Governance-Chain-Rename-v1.0.0.md

 #### Stagenet

-All 10 chains share the legacy governance contract `0x7B1cfbC6F267494f1A187C134E14A2B34CC3C550`.
+All chains share the legacy governance contract `0x7B1cfbC6F267494f1A187C134E14A2B34CC3C550`.
 For each chain, submit 3 proposals: gateway `transferGovernance`, gas service `transferOwnership`, ITS `transferOwnership`.
 All point to the same new governance per-chain (from Step 1).

-Chains: `avalanche, fantom, kava, ethereum-sepolia, arbitrum-sepolia, linea-sepolia, polygon-sepolia, base-sepolia, mantle-sepolia, optimism-sepolia`.
+Chains: `avalanche, kava, ethereum-sepolia, arbitrum-sepolia, linea-sepolia, polygon-sepolia, base-sepolia, mantle-sepolia, optimism-sepolia`.

+`fantom` is **skipped** on stagenet: Fantom testnet (chain 4002) was abandoned in the Sonic rebrand and the RPC is unreachable.
+The contracts can no longer be migrated.
+Note: Fantom **mainnet** (chain 250) is still operational and remains in scope for the mainnet rollout.

 Use `activationTime = 0` (stagenet `minimumTimeDelay = 300s`; proposal becomes executable 300s after scheduling).